Damangir/Cascade/README.md

 export CASCADE_DATA=Cascade/data
 ```

 You can use script generators located at src/Shell to generate scripts for your studies.
-There are some ready to use scripts which can import the results of [freesurfer](http://surfer.nmr.mgh.harvard.edu/) or [volbrain](http://volbrain.upv.es/) and runs the Cascade based on their results.
-It is recommended to import the results of your GM analysis if you have any in your studies.
-Otherwise use the script generator to generate a script which handles GM analysis internally.
+There are some ready to use scripts which can import the results of [freesurfer](http://surfer.nmr.mgh.harvard.edu/) or [volbrain](http://volbrain.upv.es/) and runs the Cascade based on their results. __It is recommended to import the results of your GM analysis__.
+Otherwise use the script generator to generate a script which handles GM analysis internally __(This is for demonstration purpose only and not recommended)__.

 An example usage of the softwares are: